MagnusEschment/MiRI/README.md

 ### Complete overview over all screens used in MiRI:

-Remark: The high number of screens exist because MiRI has to be adaptive to the situation of the patient.
+Remark: The high number of screens exists because MiRI has to be adaptive to the situation of the patient.
 It has to have questions for the specific inquiry of the patient or display the different waiting times for the patient accordingly.

 The different screens will be explained in detail in the order of how they will be shown to the user.

-1. *WelcomeScreens:* The Welcome screen in the app greets the user who then can intuitively click on the Next Button.
+1. *WelcomeScreens:* The *WelcomeScreen* in the app greets the user who then can intuitively click on the Next button.
 The next screens will provide further instructions and also explain that data security rules are met. <br/>
 ![alt text](https://user-images.githubusercontent.com/46497859/105745811-f8b2a380-5f3e-11eb-9bdb-da594ef452fb.png)

-2. *MenuScreen* The Menu screen lets the user choose from different options.
-The HealthAssessment will start the actual assessment.
-Apart from this option, the user can also choose from procedures and instructions.
-When clicking on procedures the users get more information about basic hospital procedures.
-These procedures can be adjusted for any hospital.
-The instructions button will provide information on how to fill out the survey and call an employee for help if needed.<br/>
+2. *MenuScreen* The *MenuScreen* lets the user choose from different options.
+The *HealthAssessment* will start the actual assessment.
+Apart from this option, the user can also choose from *Procedures* and *Instructions*.
+When clicking on *Procedures* the users get more information about basic hospital procedures (the hospitals decide which information they would like to provide here and can be adjusted for any hospital).
+The *Instructions* button will provide information on how to fill out the survey and call a medical eemployee for help if needed.<br/>
 ![alt text](https://user-images.githubusercontent.com/46497859/105745882-0e27cd80-5f3f-11eb-8923-49d544236524.png)

-3. *HealthAssessment:* The answers to all questions asked in the health assessment have individual weighting criteria which has a direct impact on the estimation of waiting time.
+3. *HealthAssessment:* The answers to all questions asked in the *HealthAssessment* have individual weighting criteria which has a direct impact on the estimation of waiting time.
 Thus depending on what the patient clicks, the waiting time is estimated.
 The questions were designed with the help of medical experts to determine waiting times as precisely as possible and also give alert when symptoms of life threatening conditions like a stroke occur.
 The detailed algorithm will be explained later.<br/>
 ![alt text](https://user-images.githubusercontent.com/46497859/105749028-2c8fc800-5f43-11eb-9d21-f6a954b40140.png) <br/>
 ![alt text](https://user-images.githubusercontent.com/46497859/105745921-17b13580-5f3f-11eb-875a-e60017b475ac.png)

 4. *IDScreens:* First, the app shows the personal ID and personal password on the printing Screen.
 This anonymous ID is used later on for the waiting queue while the password is used for special patient related activities such as deleting the own spot in the waiting queue.
-In the meantime the printer, which is attached to the Check-in terminal prints a small card with personal ID and password. <br/>
+In the meantime the printer, which is attached to the patient assessment terminal prints a small card with personal ID and password. <br/>
 The next screen gives further instructions and tells the patient that a medical expert will come soon to pick him/her up for a personal verification of the results. <br/>
 ![alt text](https://user-images.githubusercontent.com/46497859/105745968-2566bb00-5f3f-11eb-83b4-87025c8808a0.png)